Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis: Introduction

-The rest of the paper is organized into the following sections.
+The rest of the paper is structured as follows.
 Section~\ref{sec:Background And Prior Work} provides background information that directly relates to our research questions, in addition to laying out the motivation behind our work.
-Section~\ref{sec:Data Collections} explains the data collection process and Section~\ref{sec:Experimental Setup}, a detailed description of our experimental setup and data is given, along with our performance criteria for evaluation is presented.
-It is followed by Section~\ref{sec:Results} the results of the experiments and answers to some research questions.
-Section~\ref{sec:Discussion} discusses their implication of our finding.It is followed by Section~\ref{sec:Threats to Validity}, which discusses threats to validity.
-Finally Section~\ref{sec:Conclusion} concludes the paper.
+Section~\ref{sec:Data Collections} explains the data collection process and in Section~\ref{sec:Experimental Setup}, a detailed description of our experimental setup and data is given, along with our performance criteria for evaluation is presented.
+It is followed by Section~\ref{sec:Results} the results of the experiments and answers to some research questions. threats to validity.
+Threats to validity are discussed in Section~\ref{sec:Threats to Validity}, which is followed by our conclusions, in Section~\ref{sec:Conclusion}.